What can we know about that which we cannot even imagine?

-Arguably, no matter what precise time-series analysis technique we use, and no matter how we formalize ``type of cognitive capability," we will conclude that the trend line of that union’s size currently has a strictly positive slope.
-After all, in no period has the set of all types of cognitive capabilities held by any entity in the terrestrial biosphere \textit{shrunk}; the biosphere as a whole has never lost the ability to engage in certain kinds of cognitive capability.
-Accordingly, we will conclude that there is not just growth over time in the \textit{degree} of cognitive capability of terrestrial species, but a growth in the set of \textit{kinds} of cognitive capability.
-If we simply extrapolate that trend into the future, we’re forced to conclude that there are likely to be kinds of cognitive capabilities that some future organisms will have but that no currently living Terran species has --- including us.
+So on the one hand, there seems to have been growth over evolutionary time in the maximal {degree} of the kind of intelligence needed to create SAM of any single terrestrial species.
+But there has also been growth in the set of \textit{kinds} of cognitive capability possessed by all species collectively.
+If we simply extrapolate either of these trends into the future, we’re forced to conclude that there are likely to be levels of intelligence and kinds of cognitive capabilities that some future organisms will have but that no currently living Terran species has --- including us.